Observational Evidence for Primordial Black Holes: A Positivist Perspective: Dynamical and Accretion Evidence

 \subsection{Primordial Black Holes as Seeds for Quasars and Galaxies}

-The mainstream view is that the $10^{6}$ -- $10^{10}\,\Msun$ black holes in galactic nuclei form from dynamical processes {\it after} galaxies, but this proposal is becoming increasingly challenged by the high mass and redshift of some SMBHs.
+The mainstream view is that the $10^{6}\,\text{--}\,10^{10}\.\Msun$ black holes in galactic nuclei form from dynamical processes {\it after} galaxies, but this proposal is becoming increasingly challenged by the high mass and redshift of some SMBHs.
 This has led to the suggestion that the SMBHs could form {\it before} galaxies, in which case they may have been seeded by PBHs.
-For a monochromatic PBH mass function with $f < m/M$ (\ie~only one PBH per bound region), Eq.~\eqref{eq:initial} and the growth law $\delta \propto (1+z)^{-1}$ imply that the mass bound by a seed could exceed the seed mass by a factor of $10^3$ at the redshift $z \sim 4$ when SMBHs are observed.
-For example, the softening of the pressure through $e^{+}e^{-}$ annihilation at $10\,$s naturally produces $10^{6}\,\Msun$ PBHs and Eq.~\eqref{eq:bind} implies that the seed effect could then bind a region of $10^{9}\,\Msun$.
-Of course, one cannot infer that all the bound mass is swallowed by the black hole{\,---\,}that depends on the efficiency of accretion.
-Also the limit would not be attained anyway for $f > 10^{-3}$, since the filling factor of the bound regions reaches $1$ when $M \sim m/f$, so there will be competition between the seeds thereafter.
-If larger galaxies are produced by the mergers of smaller galaxies, with the original central black holes themselves possibly merging to form a single central SMBH, this would naturally explain the observed proportionality between the mass of the galaxy and the central black hole.
-However, one cannot be sure that the original SMBHs will all drift to the centre of the larger galaxy and merge, so there is clearly some uncertainty about this.
+In this subsection the mass of the PBH is denoted by $m$, so for a monochromatic PBH mass function with $\fPBH < m / M$ (\ie~only one PBH per bound region of mass $M$), Eq.~\eqref{eq:initial} and the growth law $\delta \propto ( 1 + z )^{-1}$ imply that the mass bound by a seed could exceed the seed mass by a factor of $10^{3}$ at the redshift $z \sim 4$ when SMBHs are observed.
+For example, the softening of the pressure through $e^{+}e^{-}$ annihilation at $10\,$s naturally produces $10^{6}\.\Msun$ PBHs and the seed effect could then bind a region of $10^{9}\.\Msun$.
+Of course, one cannot infer that all the bound mass is swallowed by the black hole since that depends on the efficiency of accretion.
+Also the limit would not be attained anyway for $\fPBH > 10^{-3}$, since the filling factor of the bound regions reaches $1$ when $M \sim m/\fPBH$, so there will be competition between the seeds thereafter.
+If larger galaxies are produced by the mergers of smaller galaxies, with the original central black holes themselves possibly merging to form a single central SMBH, this would naturally explain the observed proportionality between the masses of the galaxy and the central black hole.
+However, one cannot be sure that the original SMBHs will all drift to the centre of the larger galaxy and merge.
+The accretion rate according to a recent calculation is indicated in Fig.~\ref{fig:figY}.